AXION-MONEY/liquidity-amo/README.md

 ## II) LiquidityAMO:
 The LiquidityAMO smart contract is designed for a dual purpose:
-* it maintains the BOOST peg to USD in Solidly pool.
+* it maintains the BOOST peg to USD in ve33 pool.
 * It provides protocol-owned liquidity to the pools

 This joint operation involves